Swapnil13cs56/webserver-loadbalancer-assignment/README.md

 ## Pre-requisites

-Following softwares/packages must be install in your system for running this project :-
+Following softwares/packages must be install in your system for running this project :- My Environment: **Windows 10 Pro**

 Virtualbox (https://www.virtualbox.org/)
 Vagrant (https://www.vagrantup.com/)

+**Note:** The setup is performed on a Windows system, if possible please reproduce the environment on Windows system to get the exact work loaded up

 ## Project Setup using Vagrant, Virtual Box and Ansible